 If you can’t rely on your partner, then what’s the point of anything?
 Trust is the entire foundation of a relationship, so if you can’t rely on your partner, there’s no point in forcing a relationship that’s eventually going to fall apart.
 Without trust, there’s no respect, and without respect, there’s no love.

-A relationship is all about partnership, so if you can’t rely on them, it’s one of the valid reasons to break up with someone.
 It’s much better to cut the cord rather than trying to fix something that’s already been broken in the first place.
 [Read: How to stop being codependent and have a healthy relationship]

 Breaking up with someone and ending things doesn’t always have to be their fault.
 Sometimes, it can be because of our own issues and baggage.
 It’s easy to project our baggage to the person we’re dating, thinking they can fix them if they just love us hard enough.